Palm Beach County Luxury Real Estate Market Outlook 2026

 Water

-Mean-low-water depth, wake context, and sightline matter daily.
-A wide, protected view corridor with minimal wake earns a multiple.
+Mean-low-water depth, wake exposure, and sightline matter daily.
+A wide, protected view corridor with minimal wake earns a premium.
 A scenic but exposed bend often deserves a discount.
-If a larger vessel is part of the program, the true search grid narrows more than most buyers assume.
+If a larger vessel is part of the plan, the true search grid narrows more than most buyers assume.

 Pillar 03